-- Ensure that all parties involved in the complaint are fully updated throughout each stage of the procedure. - Guarantee that all parties involved in the procedure are aware of any relevant legislation, including the Equality Act 2010, UK GDPR, Data Protection Act 2018 and Freedom of Information Act 2000. - Keep up-to-date records throughout the procedure these records will be kept securely on the school's ICT system. - Liaise with all parties involved to ensure the complaints procedure runs smoothly, including the headteacher, clerk to governors and chair of governors. - Ensure, where the complainant is dissatisfied with the response, they are allowed to escalate it to the next formal stage and are provided the opportunity to complete the complaints procedure in full. - Be aware of issues with regards to sharing third party information. - Understand the complainant's need for additional support, including interpretation support, and will be aware of any issues concerning this.
+- Ensure that all parties involved in the complaint are fully updated throughout each stage of the procedure. - Guarantee that all parties involved in the procedure are aware of any relevant legislation, including the Equality Act 2010, UK GDPR, Data Protection Act 2018 and Freedom of Information Act 2000. - Keep up-to-date records throughout the procedure these records will be kept securely on the school's ICT system and retained in line with the school's Records Management Policy. - Liaise with all parties involved to ensure the complaints procedure runs smoothly, including the headteacher, clerk to governors and chair of governors. - Ensure, where the complainant is dissatisfied with the response, they are allowed to escalate it to the next formal stage and are provided the opportunity to complete the complaints procedure in full. - Be aware of issues with regard to sharing third party information. - Understand the complainant's need for additional support, including interpretation support, and be aware of any issues concerning this.

-The headteacher, or where the complaint is against the headteacher, the chair of governors, is responsible for:
+The headteacher, or where the complaint is against the headteacher, the chair of governors, will be responsible for:

-• Providing a sensitive and thorough interviewing process of the complainant to establish what has happened and who is involved.
+- Providing a sensitive and thorough interviewing process of the complainant to establish what has happened and who is involved. - Considering all records, evidence and relevant information provided. - Interviewing all parties that are involved in the complaint, including staff and pupils. - Analysing all information in a comprehensive and fair manner.

-- Considering all records, evidence and relevant information provided. - Interviewing all parties that are involved in the complaint, including staff and pupils. - Analysing all information in a comprehensive and fair manner. - Liaising with the complainant and complaint investigator to clarify an appropriate resolution to the problem. - Identifying and recommending solutions and courses of actions to take. - Being mindful of timescales and ensuring all parties involved are aware of these timescales. - Responding to the complainant in a clear and understandable manner.
+- Liaising with the complainant and complaint investigator to clarify an appropriate resolution to the problem. - Identifying and recommending solutions and courses of actions to take. - Being mindful of timescales and ensuring all parties involved are aware of these timescales. - Responding to the complainant in a clear and understandable manner.